bison--/gameDevTycoonFixer/README.md

     ./gameDevTycoonFixer.py

-just BEFORE you launch teh game.
+just BEFORE you launch the game.
 It wil fix the "problem" by itself ;)